-Timothy P. Middleton, C.M.Senior Consultant
+Timothy P. Middleton, C.M.Principal Consultant

 Timothy Middleton has over a decade of airport management, noise abatement, and environmental compliance experience.
 With a background in Political Science…

 VANCOUVER, B.C.
 (Oct.
 28, 2020) – The future of flight in Canada has taken a major step forward with the launch of the Vancouver-based Canadian Advanced Air Mobility Consortium (CAAM).
 Advanced Air Mobility, or AAM, involves the use of zero-emission, electric or hydrogen fuel cells, and vertical takeoff aircraft to provide transportation, emergency, and supply chain services for urban and rural communities.
 CAAM is a multi-stakeholder group that will streamline research, development, and commercial operations in the AAM sector.